mrciolino/wiki-backup/organizations/Adventurer's-Guild.md

 ## **The Secret War**
-The Guild's primary adversary is the **Bartenders Guild**, a rival network created by **Mead** (a Fywick inventor and former Guild associate).
+The Guild's primary adversary is the **Bartenders Guild**, a rival network of bartenders who manipulate adventurers for their own means.
 This conflict reveals:
-- **Mead's Motivation**: After being introduced to the Guild by Mordis Lux, he discovered something that prompted him to create his own shadow organization
+- After being introduced to the Guild by Mordis Lux, Meade discovered something that prompted him to take action within his own shadow organization.
 - **Bartenders Guild Structure**: A spy network masquerading as tavern keepers and innkeepers
 - **The Irony**: Both groups use adventurers as proxies, creating a recursive conflict